 The establishment of Yuan-Dao Guanyin Temple is not just aboutthe energy cultivation of the Forshang Buddhism, but how it develops its dharma scope and delivers its compassionate vows more widely and broadly,

-In line with this spirit, a second Forshang sanctuaryhas been under construction since 2013, that is, The Holy Thousand-Hand Guanyin Statue at Tamsui 淡水‧千手觀音–for “Guanyin is also one of the Forshang’s Patriarchs,” said the 2nd Patriarch Yuan-Dao Bodhisattva.
+In line with this spirit, a second Forshang sanctuaryhas been under construction since 2013, that is, The Thousand-Hand Thousand-Eye Guanyin Bodhisattva Statue at Tamsui 淡水‧千手觀音–for “Guanyin is also one of the Forshang’s Patriarchs,” said the 2nd Patriarch Yuan-Dao Bodhisattva.

 In 2019, this holy Guanyin Statue has earned a GUINNESS WORLD RECORDSTM title as “The Largest Steel Sculpture.”
 Following the example set up by Yuan-Dao Guanyin Temple, it will be established as a matrix where our compassion is nurtured and reaches out, and where all related sentient beings across time and space converge and get inspired.
 Ultimately, the ideal of Forshang World will come to realization.